AndrewESmith/TheWanderer/Instructions/gamebehaviour.md

 - If the number of moves equals the maximum number of moves the player dies
 - If the number of diamonds on the maze is zero the exit is enabled
 - If the exit is enabled and the player hits the exit the maze is finished a new maze is used

+## Sound

+- Boulderhitting player should cause player to cry out
+- Boulder hitting rock,boulder, arrow or soil should make a thud sound
+- Arrow hitting rock, arrow, boulder, or soil should make a thud sound
+- Player entering soil should have digging sound
+- Arrow hitting player shoudl cause player to cryout